 Example of an infographic charts template.
 Source: 7428.net

 Pay a freelancer

-Paying a designer can be quite expensive, but you can also look for the right artist for a good price on websites like Freelancer or Upwork.
+Paying a designer can be quite expensive, but you can also look for the right artist for a good price on websites like Hubstaff Talent.
 You should read other client reviews to decide if you would like to work with a specific artist, and avoid designers whose rates seem too good to be true.

 Order one infographic at first to see if the designer understands what you want and does it in a satisfactory way.
 If you’re happy, you should try to establish a long term work relationship with him/her because really good infographic designers are not easy to find.

 If you are naturally talented and love drawing, you should acquire Adobe Illustrator and try to design infographics yourself (and when I say Illustrator, I mean a vector-based tool, not Photoshop.)
 You should then think about visiting infographics directories to see examples of what’s popular and how good infographics are made.